marcusgia2505/classEx_doc/docs/Elements.rst

 	The amount of earnings can be determined by this setting.
 You can enter a fixed amount or a variable that is calculated beforehand.
 If, for example, the variable :php:`$payoff` is calculated in a program during the game, you can enter :php:`$payoff;` in the earnings field.

 text if drawn
 	The default text is: You were randomly drawn and get your payoff.
-Please remember the payoff code and the amount and go the lecturer's office.
+Please remember the payoff code and the amount, and go to the lecturer's office.

 text if not drawn
 	The default text is: You were not randomly drawn to be paid out.